1 in 3 men would give up watching football to get rid of their belly fat - NewsBreak

 Social media and its effect on men’s body image

-Even more interesting, a whopping 68% believe social media has created unrealistic body standards for men over the past decade.
+Even more interesting, a whopping 68 percent believe social media has created unrealistic body standards for men over the past decade.

 However, most men believe making a change could help.
 Half of men in the poll believe that losing weight would make them feel better about themselves.
-Another 45% feel they would need to lose 11 pounds or more to gain more confidence, which isn’t surprising since 46%of men say they gained at least 21 pounds over the last 10 years.
+Another 45 percent feel they would need to lose 11 pounds or more to gain more confidence, which isn’t surprising since 46 percent of men say they gained at least 21 pounds over the last 10 years.

-When it comes to getting back on track, 53% of men think having an easy-to-follow plan for healthy eating would help them best achieve their health goals.
-Thirty-eight percent of respondents feel teaming up with a partner would fuel their success, while 35% prefer having healthy meals delivered to their door.
+When it comes to getting back on track, 53 percent of men think having an easy-to-follow plan for healthy eating would help them best achieve their health goals.
+Thirty-eight percent of respondents feel teaming up with a partner would fuel their success, while 35 percent prefer having healthy meals delivered to their door.

 Comments / 0